programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 {% include figure.html filename="label_freqs.png" caption="Relative frequency of labels" %}

 The above plot could be improved by checking whether the imbalance in the labels also correlates to other features of the image, such as the date of publication.
 We would likely want to do this if we were intending to use it for a publication.
-However, it can be useful to create basic visualizations as a way of exploring the data's content, or debugging problems - for these purposes it doesn't make sense to spend too much time creating the perfect visualization.
+However, it can be useful to create basic visualisations as a way of exploring the data's content, or debugging problems - for these purposes it doesn't make sense to spend too much time creating the perfect visualisation.

 This plot helps show the balance between the different labels, including some photos which have no labels (the bar above with no label).
 This dataset poses a few new challenges for us.
 Firstly, we might be concerned that the model will become much better at predicting humans in comparison to the other labels, since there are many more examples for the model to learn from.
 There are various things we could do to address this.
 We could try and make our labels more balanced by removing some of the images with human labels or we could aim to add more labels for those that occur less frequently.
 However, doing this could have unintended impacts on our model.
 If our model is trained on a distribution of labels which doesn't match the data set, we may get a worse performance on future, as-yet-unseen data.
 Accordingly it is often more effective to train a model and understand how it is performing before making decisions about how to modify your training data.